seanox/devwex/manual/installation.md

 To install the service, a launchd service definition is created.
 For this purpose, a file named `devwex.plist` is placed in the directory `/Library/LaunchDaemons` and filled with the desired configuration.

 TODO:

+> [!IMPORTANT]
+> Only __absolute paths__ should be used in `devwex.sh`.
+This is necessary
+> because services under macOS (launchd) are started without a defined working
+> directory and without typical shell environment variables.
+Absolute paths
+> ensure that Seanox Devwex can reliably access all necessary files regardless
+> of the call context.

+TODO: